chuckylee/Lab1/README.md

 | PWM PIN        |  PWM0|

 ## Usage
-+ At the exercise 3, add this line to dependencies `import com.google.android.things.pio.Pwm` into the MainActivity.java
++ At the exercise 3, add this line: `import com.google.android.things.pio.Pwm` into the MainActivity.java
 + To use the pio-softpwm driver at the exercise 4, simply add the line below to build.gradle: `implementation com.leinardi.android.things:pio-softpwm:0.2` and add `import com.leinardi.android.things.pio.SoftPwm` into the MainActivity.java
 ## MEMBERS